 About The Community

 Howard University boasts a community of more than 9000 undergraduate, graduate, and professional students representing 50 states and territories and 66 nations.
 The University comprises much of the Pleasant Plains neighborhood, which has been described as “one of the best places to live in the District” (niche.com).
 An historically African-American community since the late 1800s, the area is distinguished by black-owned businesses and community leadership for and by professors, students, administrators, international visitors, and professionals.
 Continual renovations of many architecturally signiﬁcant homes and townhouses provide new residential opportunities that embrace not only the neighborhood’s history, but its proximity to downtown, medical services, and the Metrorail.

 All correspondence relating to this search should be directed to Christopher S. Healy, Vice President, at email@example.com

 The full and complete application should contain the following information:

 1) A cover letter highlighting your professional experience;

 2) A complete CV outlining your career in higher education and within health-related areas;

 3) The names of five professional references including their relationship to you, their position, email, and direct phone numbers.
 References will not be contacted without written permission.

-Applications submitted by March 31, 2021, will receive priority consideration.
 This search will remain open until the position is filled.